plasmacel/makekit/README.md

 ### CLion (Windows, macOS, Linux)

-CLion on Windows currently supports the following set of development environments: MinGW, Visual Studio.
+CLion on Windows currently supports the following set of development environments: `MinGW`, `Cygwin`, `WSL` and `Visual Studio`.
+Unfortunately, debugging is not yet supported with the `Visual Studio` environment.
+If debugging is required then `MinGW` and `WSL` are recommended.
+Currently, MakeKit only supports the `MinGW` and `Visual Studio` environments.

 - For the `Visual Studio` environment, perform the steps of guide **III/A**.
 - For the `MinGW` environment, perform the steps of guide **III/B**.